Eat a Frog in the Morning

 Eat the frog.
 Mark Twain said, If it’s your job to eat a frog, it’s best to do it first thing in the morning.”
 This means, tackling your most unappealing task before you take on anything else.
 Whether it’s having that uncomfortable conversation with your boss, or making cold calls.
 If you do it within 30 minutes of settling into your workday, your day will be more productive because you won’t find other things to do to avoid “eating the frog.”

 Deal with your email twice a day.
 This sounds crazy, but I have been doing it so far this year.
 This is so hard, but I glance at my inbox when I get into the office to make sure there is nothing urgent, then I shut it down.
 I block time at 11:00am and then again at 4:00pm and I set a timer to work them.
-I’ll blog later on handling email, but just start with this.
-Even two days a week will make a difference.
+Doing this just two days a week will make a difference.

 Batch your work.
 It takes time to change from task to task, so batch your projects and carve out a chunk of time in your day to tackle them.
 Whether it’s dealing with snail-mail or writing a report, put the task on your calendar, turn off your phone and don’t allow interruptions.